-Physically based rendering or PBR for short is a way for ray traced render engines such as cycles to accurately describe a material.
+Physically based rendering or PBR for short is a way for render engines such as Cycles to accurately describe a material.
 It lets the artist focus on the artistic side to a larger extent and leaves out how to deal with more technical issues.
-This information is a set of guidelines and is not written in stone.
-It is here for you to get an idea of how PBR works with the principled shader.
-Once you understand it you can break and bend the rules to your will, but a good foundation to start from is better than to dive in without knowing how the shader reacts to different settings or texture map inputs.
+The principled BSDF shader is Blenders answer to this need.

 When dealing with the Metallic/Roughness workflow we have three specific texture maps to work with.